Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 • chronic diseases of the cardiovascular system;

-• wet clothes, excessive sweating body;
+• wet clothes, increased sweating bodies;

 • injuries resulting in severe blood loss;